-Minor: A minor in English requires completion of 21 credits in writing or literature at the 212 level or above or a related field (with consent of advisor).
-An English major seeking a minor in Creative Writing may apply CWR201, one upperlevel Creative Writing course, and two English literature courses toward both the major and the minor.
-The minor also requires at least three additional courses in Creative Writing in three different genres.

-General Education Core Requirements . .
-40-46 Cr.
+A minor in English requires completion of 21 credits in writing or literature at the 212 level or above or a related field (with consent of advisor).
+An English major seeking a minor in Creative Writing may apply CWR201, one upper-level Creative Writing course, and two English literature courses toward both the major and the minor.
+The minor also requires at least three additional courses in Creative Writing in three different genres different genres.
+General Education on Core Requirements 40-46 Cr English Major Re equirements43 Cr CWR 201 ENG 230 ENG240 ENG 250 Introduction to Creative Writing ENG/HON 107 ENG 441 or Honors Composition II Two American Lit ENG 323 terature Surveys: Literature of the American Frontier3 ENG341 ENG 342 American Literature to 1865 Two British Litera ENG 351 ENG 352 ture Surveys: British Literature I: Beowulf to 18th Century One Global Litera ENG 212 ENG 213 ENG 260 ENG 415 Ature Course: Global Literature Four Electives: Two courses that are Two courses that are e ENG 200+6 e either ENG, CWR, COM, or related field6 English Capstone Experience 3+ Cr.
+ENG 495 ENG 499 Internship34 Senior Thesis34

-English Major Requirements

-CWR 201 Introduction to Creative Writing 3

-ENG 230 Advanced Composition

-ENG 250 Exploring Literature

-or

-ENG 107 Honors Composition II 3

-ENG 441 Shakespeare

-Two American Litera ture Surveys:

-ENG 341 American Literature to 1865 3

-ENG 342 American Literature 1865-Present 3

-Two British Surveys:

-ENG 351 British Literature I:

-Beowulf to 18th Century 3

-ENG 352 British Literature II:

-Romantic to Contemporary 3

-One Global Literatur

-ENG 212 Global Literature

-ENG 213 Postcolonial Literature

-ENG 260 Principles of Linguistics

-ENG 415 Special Topics: Global Literature 3

-Four Electives:

-are ENG 200+ 6

-Two courses that are either ENG, CWR,

-COM, or related field

-Thesis/Internship 3+

-ENG 495 Internship

-ENG 499 Senior Thesis

-t Fulfills a General Education Core Requirement